-Checkout more: Places to visit near Eiffel Tower
+Also Check: Places to visit near Eiffel Tower

 One interesting Eiffel Tower fact is that it houses a post office.
 The post office is located on the first floor and is open every day of the week.
 Visitors can buy postcards and stamps, and mail them to their loved ones from the iconic tower.
 This unique feature allows visitors to send a one-of-a-kind postcard that was mailed from inside one of the most recognisable landmarks in the world.

-Also check: Eiffel Tower tips
+Also Read: Eiffel Tower tips

 An interesting and quirky fact about the Eiffel Tower is that it is "married."
 In 2008, a woman named Erika Eiffel, who identifies as an object sexual, or someone who is attracted to inanimate objects, held a commitment ceremony with the Eiffel Tower.
 While this may seem odd to some, it is an example of the deep emotional connections that some individuals can form with objects that hold a special meaning to them.

-Checkout more: Eiffel Tower summit tickets
+Book Now: Eiffel Tower summit tickets